oooo111/Data-structure-of-Python/README.md

 # Data structure
-Use python to solve some algorithm problems of leetcode
+Use python to solve some algorithm problems